jmgilman/std-book/src/getting_started/growing.md

 here is that it provides a layer by which external tools can utilize the information gathered about our environment.

 What about all the unknowns?
-There is actually data here, but it's important to understand that it doesn't conform to the expected flake output schema, so nix flake show just marks it as "unknown."
+There is data here, but it's important to understand that it doesn't conform to the expected flake output schema, so `nix flake show` just marks it as "unknown."
 Again, we can see the structure by going into the Nix REPL environment:

 ```text
 $ nix repl